Frome: Geography

 The town rests on Forest Marble which dates back to the Middle Jurassic, and has been used for local building.
 The area surrounding the town is Cornbrash, Oxford Clay and Greensand.
 Frome is unevenly built on high ground above the River Frome, which is crossed by a bridge in the town centre.
 The town centre is approximately 65 m above sea-level, whilst the outer parts of the town are between 90 m and 135 m above sea-level.
 The main areas of the town are (approximately clockwise from the north-west): Innox Hill, Welshmill, Packsaddle, Fromefield, Stonebridge, Clink, Berkley Down, Easthill, Wallbridge, The Mount, Keyford and Lower Keyford, Marston Gate, The Butts, Critchill, Trinity, and Gould's Ground.

 When Frome was founded in the 7th century AD, it lay in the centre of the Selwood Forest, Saxon Sealhwudu or 'Sallow Wood', also known as Coit Mawr, Great Wood, by the Welsh.
 It stretched from Gillingham in Dorset to Chippenham in Wiltshire, from Bruton to Warminster.
 It served as a boundary between Anglo-Saxon Wessex and the British kingdom of Dumnonia in the west.
 In 1086 it became a royal forest.
-Gradually deforestation took place.
-Frome was often called Frome Selwood.
-Today the nearby countryside is still richly wooded, for example on the Longleat, Maiden Bradley and Stourhead estates.
-Around the town the land is predominantly agricultural, with arable cropping, dairy farming and orchards.
-To the west of the town, on the edge of the Mendip Hills, there are large active limestone quarries, such as Whatley Quarry and Torr Works, formerly known as Merehead, along with disused quarries.
-Whatley Quarry is served by a dedicated railway line which branches off the main line at Frome, passes through the town centre and out through the Welshmill and Spring Gardens areas in the north-west quadrant of the town.